Knowledge and Freedom: Evidence on the Relationship Between Information and Paternalism: Results

 Our experiment did not elicit data on $\epsilon_x$ and $\epsilon_y$.
 However, under the conditions in Corollary \ref{knfth3}, non-provision of information can be optimal for sufficiently high $\phi$ and CA-preferring Chooser mistakes.
 While we do not have individual-level estimates of $\phi$, we can provide evidence that this consideration is very real.
 We define a new variable,

 and add it to model 1 of Table \ref{t2_2}.
 Moreover, we add the CA's own preference, raw beliefs and a dummy about predicted ambiguity aversion.
-Model 2 demonstrates that if Chooser ignorance benefits CAs, the latter are about 13.4 p.p. less likely to provide information.
+Model 2 demonstrates that if Chooser ignorance benefits CAs, the latter are about 13.4 p.p. less likely to provide information.\footnote{A two-sided test of proportions confirms this pattern, $\chi^2 = 7.31$, $p = 0.007$.
+However, to ensure that this difference is not driven by secular differences in the distribution of beliefs, it is important to adjust for these confounding variables using a regression model.
+A test on the coefficient of “Mistakes benefit CA” in the logistic regression equivalent to model 2 in Table \ref{t2_2} reveals $p = 0.011$.} However, the effect is likely too small to be detectable among CAs in the treatment group (model 3).

 \begin{result} CAs are slightly less likely to provide information if Chooser mistakes increase the take-up of their subjectively preferred Option. \end{result}

 Model 3 in Table \ref{t2_2} restricts the analysis to CAs in the Plus treatment and regresses information provision on whether an intervention in Chooser 4's decision between Options 1 and 2 actually occurred.
 Although only 28 out of 290 CAs in the Plus treatment intervened, the difference in information provision between interveners and non-interveners is highly statistically and economically significant.